October 4, 2024

 Chapter 420 – Sponsored by AM Walker/Senator Cleare — Permits pregnant women to enroll in health insurance during a special enrollment period without penalty.

-Chapter 423 – Sponsored by AM Vanel/Senator Comrie — Requires all advertisements for gambling and sports betting to include warnings about potential harmful and addictive effects of gambling.
+Chapter 423 – Sponsored by AM Vanel/Senator Comrie — Requires all advertisements for gambling and sports betting to include warnings about the potentially harmful and addictive effects of gambling.

 Chapter 424 – Sponsored by AM Hunter/Senator Persaud — Require commercial health insurance coverage of screening and diagnostic imaging, including diagnostic mammograms, breast ultrasounds, or magnetic resonance imaging, recommended by nationally recognized clinical practice guidelines for the detection of breast cancer.
 The act shall take effect on January 1, 2026.